tenzir/tenzir/web/blog/public-roadmap-and-open-rfcs/index.md

 transparency.
 Our long-term goal is establishing a fully open governance model.
-This will allow for a clear delineation of the open-source project and unbiased commercial offerings that we, the engineering team behind VAST at [Tenzir](https://tenzir.com), provides on top.
-Until we have bootstrapped ourselves and an active community, we aim for the right balanced between open and closed.
+This will allow for a clear delineation of the open-source project and unbiased commercial offerings that we, the engineering team behind VAST at [Tenzir](https://tenzir.com), provide on top.
+Until we have bootstrapped ourselves and an active community, we aim for the right balance between open and closed.

 One step in the direction of open is publishing our [roadmap][roadmap] and